NLnetLabs/unbound-manual/source/manpages/unbound.conf.rst

 .. _unbound.conf.hide-version:

 hide-version: *<yes or no>*
-    If enabled version.server and version.bind queries are refused.
+    If enabled version.server and version.bind queries are REFUSED.

 .. _unbound.conf.version: